toddsifleet/retrypy/readme.md

       exceptions: an array of Exception types you want to retry on.
       check: A function that excepts Exception and Count and returns true if the function should be retried.
-      times: number of times to try the function
+      times: number of times to try the function (default=5)
-      wait: number of seconds to wait between tries
+      wait: number of seconds to wait between tries (default=0) or a function that accepts try_count and returns a number of seconds to wait

 Or you can use it as a decorator: